CDSS4PCP/cdss-testing-harness/README.md

 # cql-testing-harness

-A utility for tranlsating, executing, and testing CQL libraries.
+A utility for translating, executing, and testing CQL libraries.

 ## Prerequisites